 The pull-over, from a bodybuilding perspective, is one of the best exercises for the long head of the triceps, when performed with a bent elbow.
-The risks involved here are overblown, with the pull-over actually reducing elbow stress, though many apply to a straight elbow pull-over that can be risky for the shoulder.
-A pull-up may be the better option in this case, to stretch and therefore emphasize the teres major.
+The risks involved here are overblown, with the pull-over actually reducing elbow stress, though many apply to a straight elbow pull-over that can be riskier for the shoulder.
+A pull-up may be the better option in this case, to stretch and emphasize the teres major.

 The pull-over has long held an association with old-school training.
 A legendary routine known for adding muscle to anyone courageous enough to try it included the pull-over.